HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Edit-SignedWDACConfig.md

 ### -Debug

-Indicates that the module will output these additional files for debugging purposes and also show debug messages on the console:
+Indicates that the module will output these additional files for debugging purposes:

 * *FileRulesAndFileRefs.txt* - Contains the File Rules and Rule refs for the Hash of the files that no longer exist on the disk.